 Microscopes and data analysis workstations

 The core facility offers access to a variety of different microscopes that usually are prevalent in a particular scientific domain.
-There are different setups that favour particular types of applications; for instance inverted microscope stands are generally used for live cell imaging.

 Laser scanning confocal